J1989V/Data-Classification-App/README.md

 # Data-Classification-App

-This repository is for CMPG323 (Project 2)
+This repository is for Project 2